 I grew up in suburban Chicago and came to Madison for college in 1986.
 I started my practice in Madison and called it my home for many years until moving to Wisconsin Dells recently.
-My mobile practice covers a large portion of Southern Wisconsin and on occasion I travel into northern Illinois.
+My mobile practice covers a large portion of south central Wisconsin.
 Horses are my passion, so it was natural to begin practicing equine medicine after attaining my veterinary degree in 1995.

 A few years after starting my practice I sustained a knee injury and after nine months of western medical treatment, without healing completely, I decided to try acupuncture and the results were so amazing I trained to become a veterinary acupuncturist.
 I completed my training and testing through the International Veterinary Acupuncture Society and began using acupuncture and herbs as a treatment options for my patients.